-If you want to change the color of your upholstery, these are the questions you need to consider to use products that we carry:
+If you want to change the color of your upholstery, these are the questions you need to consider to decide if you can use products that we carry:

 Is the fabric a natural fiber?

-The dyes we carry are for natural fibers, some Nylon, and certain man made cellulose based fibers, like Rayon and Tencel.
-Besides, dyeing required submersion.
-We think thin fabric paints are a better option unless your fabric is removable.
+The easier to use dyes we carry are for natural fibers, some Nylon, and certain man made cellulose based fibers, like Rayon and Tencel.
+Dyes for polyester and acrylic need lots of heat for setting, as do dyes for silk and wool.
+Besides, dyeing do best with complete submersion, with fabric flowing freely and being stirred, for even results.
+We think think fabric paints are a better option for furniture unless your fabric is removable.

 Has it been treated with stain resistant?